January 7th 2019

 On the evening of January 4th 2019 at 17:39 UT, even with still some daylight, a bright fireball crossing the skies of Guadalajara and Soria provinces (mid-north Spain) could be registered with SMART Project's detector at La Hita observatory (Toledo) and with north surveillance webcam operated at Calar Alto Observatory (Almería).

-This fireball was also registered with the external surveillance webcams located at Calar Alto Observatory (Almería), as shown on the left image.
+This object couln't be registered with SMART Project's detectors located at Calar Alto Observatory as it happened to low on the horizon.

 Again, an object far away from Calar Alto skies can be registered with the cameras located in this observatory.
 In this case even with some daylight.
 A consistent proof of the extremely good transparency of the skies.

 We already have the first two fireballs of this brand new 2019.
 First one on the first night of the year, above Balearic Islands, and another one on the January 2nd crossing Granada (Andalucía, South Spain) skies.

 The one on January 1st occurred at 5:02 UT, and could be registered with the SMART Project's detectors operated at Calar Alto (Almería) and La Hita (Toledo) observatories and also with Calar Alto Observatory external surveillance webcam.
 The second one happened at 01:48 UT, was registered with the external surveillance webcam located at Calar Alto Observatory (Almería) and with SMART Project's detectors at Sevilla and La Sagra (Granada) observatories.